adamthefoster/adam-foster/CV.md

 *   Virtual restoration of feather color using tunable LEDs - Presentation - Western Association for Art Conservation (WAAC) 50th Annual Meeting - Los Angeles, CA - Oct.
 2024

-*   How to Wright a Travel Grant - Workshop - UCLA AMIA Student Chapter/T.A.P.E. - Los Angeles, CA - Oct.
+*   How to Write a Travel Grant - Workshop - UCLA AMIA Student Chapter/T.A.P.E. - Los Angeles, CA - Oct.
 2024

 *   State of the Field - Panel - Sustainability of the Preservation of Digital Media, Getty Expert Meeting - Feb.
 2024